ryanntt/selfdriving-car-pedestrian-vr/README.md

-# Self-driving cars (or autonomous cars) and pedestrian interaction toolkit
+# Autonomous vehicles and pedestrians interaction design toolkit

-A design toolkit that can simulates the interaction between autonomous vehicles and pedestrian via tangible objects and multiple displays.
+A design toolkit that can simulate the interaction between autonomous vehicles and pedestrians via a Virtual Reality (VR) headset.

 ## Installation